Jiasheng-He/CDOL/README.md

 # How to run this program?
 ## MacOS/ Linux
-> First you should download the whole program and go to the directory of Source_Code
+> First you should download the whole program .

-> Then open the terminal and enter
+> Then open the terminal, go to the directory of Source_Code and enter
 >> bash run.sh

 > Wait until ‘Next step ...’ appears on the screen and enter